 2.5.
 Sex between pupils and school employees

-Nevada law prohibits teachers from having sexual contact with their students.
-Whether the crime is a category B felony or category C felony in Nevada depends on:
+Nevada law generally prohibits teachers from having sexual contact with their students.
+It is a category C felony in Nevada.

-Learn more about the Nevada crime of sexual contact between teachers and students.7
+Learn more about the Nevada crime of sexual contact between high school employees and students (NRS 201.540) and the Nevada crime of sexual contact between university employees and students (NRS 201.550).7

 2.6.
 Sexually-motivated coercion

 The Nevada crime of coercion occurs when a person bullies another to do something that he/she does not legally have to do.
 If the coercion was sexually-motivated, the judge will probably order a harsher penalty.

 The Nevada crime of indecent exposure comprises showing one's genitalia or anus.
 It does not matter whether the exposure happens in public or in a private place where the public can see (such as through a window).

 Indecent exposure may be a category D felony or a gross misdemeanor depending on the circumstances of the case.
 A conviction also carries sex offender registration.9